Setting Up Dashboards in Dynamics 365

 7. Once you are done configuring your dashboard, select Save.
 It should now appear in the drop-down of available dashboards.

-- Navigate to the Dashboard area of Microsoft Dynamics CRM and open the dashboard that you want to share with another user.
+- Navigate to the Dashboard area of Microsoft Dynamics 365 and open the dashboard that you want to share with another user.

 - Select the Share Dashboard button on the command bar.